 ifconfig wlan0

-This command provides all available information for that specific interface, helping with network troubleshooting or monitoring multiple connections.
+It provides all available information for that particular interface helping in solving network troubleshooting or keeping tabs on multiple connections.

 7. Diagnosing Network Issues with ifconfig